Hounfor/The-Big-Deal-Add-On/README.md

 Annihilator ANH-1X:

 Skirmish only.

+Corsair COR-5R, COR-5T, COR-6R and COR-7A:

+According to Sarna, these 'Mechs first appeared in 3035.
+However, these are hand-built pirate 'Mechs, so it is possible that some machines could have appeared earlier.
+5R, 5T and 6R have been used by pirates since 3025, becoming somewhat more common from 3035.
+And you can stumble upon 7A in battles against pirates since 3050.

 Both new unique chassis are only obtainable once, and you'll have to find them yourself to avoid spoilers.
 Whether you get them or not depends on your actions.